aleesteele/aleesteele.github.io/_projects/2025-02-24-elegies-for-oil-spills.md

 In different ways, both of these two projects are a part of a series exploring how poetic tactics can counter resource extraction practices, titled “poetic tactics to counter extraction, and other ways to train attention”.

 This installation has previously been exhibited at EASST-4s, International Body of Art, and School of Commons Assembly throughout 2024.
+In 2026, it will be shown at a Gray Zone exhibition in San Francisco, CA.